 There is one more situation where your Dash cam is going to work on battery.
 That is Motion Detection / Impact Sense recording time that we described below in detail.

-This is the high-end feature and that cost you more if you need a built-in GPS chip with your camera.
-With GPS Chip-enabled dash cameras, those can calculate and record your speed, location details etc. Don’t waste your money if you are not seriously worried about recording your own speed and sometimes it may bite you back.
+This is the high-end feature, and that cost you more if you need a built-in GPS chip with your camera.
+With GPS Chip-enabled dash cameras, those can calculate and record your speed, location details, etc. Don’t waste your money if you are not seriously worried about recording your speed and sometimes it may bite you back.

 GPS manufacturers are trying to bring Dash Cam into their products and combined MAP application with Dash camera as All in One Device.
 Garmin launched the model DriveAssist 50 NA LMT GPS Navigator System with Built-in Dash Cam, Camera-assisted Alerts, Lifetime Maps and Traffic, Smart Notifications, and Voice Activation cost around $269 from Amazon.
 The benefit of these models is you can enjoy the feature of MAP and GPS features while recording the street video with a built-in video cam.

 Many Dash Cams have built-in accelerometer / G-sensor, which can detect any sudden impact or acceleration of your vehicle.
-These advanced dash cameras are able to record videos whenever your car involve in a sudden impact.
+These advanced dash cameras can record videos whenever your car involve in a sudden impact.
 These videos can store in a specified location, where those videos will be protected from automatic overwriting.

 This Motion detector feature will kick on if somebody hit on your parked car.
 The cam will detect the impact and turn on the camera and record the video itself for a certain time, ideally few minutes.
 But even in this case, there is a turn on delay (near to one minute) for the Dash Cam to start recording.
 Ideally, these low battery back up Dash Cams will not be able to record the video for a long time.
 This feature may be helpful in the hit and run cases; your cam will keep the crucial records for you.